Skip to content

 • Avoid talking negatively about your previous employer

-• Be conscience of rambling or getting off topic
+• Be conscious of rambling or getting off topic

 What's Changed: Social Media